pbassiner/atom-scalariform/README.md

 ```
 scalariform:
   propertiesFile: "/path/to/scalariform.properties"
+  relativeToProject: false
 ```

+If `relativeToProject` is set to `true` it means the `propertiesFile` path is relative to the about-to-format file's project folder.

 To format a .scala/.sc file, first save it then you can run the formatter by pressing: